 The Council has appointed Andrea Copsey as the Programme Officer for the Local Plan.
 Andrea is independent from the Council and will work under the direction of the appointed Inspector.
 Throughout the examination process, the Programme Officer will deal with all procedural and programming matters relating to the Inspector and Examination.

-For all matters concerning the examination, please contact Andrea Copsey as below:
+For all matters concerning the examination, please contact Andrea Copsey: